Scalar resonance in graviton-graviton scattering at high-energies: the graviball: The graviball

-{\it The scale $\Lambda^2$.--} In the analysis of the resonance done above we have assumed that the cutoff of gravity is close to the one estimated by unitarity considerations, $\omega=1$.
-Increasing $\omega$ from 1 displaces the pole closer to the real $s$ axis and the resonance becomes lighter and narrower.
+In the analysis of the graviball above we have assumed that the cutoff of gravity is close to the one estimated by unitarity considerations, $\omega=1$.
+Increasing $\omega$ from 1 displaces the pole closer to the real-$s$ axis and the resonance becomes lighter and narrower.
 For $\omega\gtrsim 10$ the real and imaginary parts of the pole are of the same order of magnitude and its absolute value monotonically decreases with $\omega$ reaching the limit $x\to0$ when $\omega\to \infty$.
 A possible way to accomplish $\omega\gg1$ is by considering scenarios with a large number $N$ of light degrees of freedom~\cite{donoghue.200204.1,graviballlong}.
 These contribute with their two-particle cuts to the unitarity relation in Eq.~\eqref{200121.17} and, thus, with a factor $N$ multiplying $g(s)$ in Eq.~\eqref{200531.1}.
-Ultimately, this leads to a reduction of the unitarity cutoff $\Lambda^2$ by a factor $1/N$.
+Ultimately, this leads to a reduction of the unitarity cutoff $\Lambda^2_U$ by a factor $1/N$.
 Note, though, that there are arguments suggesting that the fundamental cutoff of gravity decreases by a similar factor~\cite{han.200204.1,Veneziano:2001ah,gomez,Dvali:2007wp,Dvali:2014ila}, and one recovers $\omega\approx 1$.
-In any case, the graviball becomes narrower and lighter as $N$ increases.
+In any case, the graviball becomes narrower and lighter as $N$ increases, with potentially important consequences for its phenomenology.
 If the cutoff of the theory is smaller than the unitarity one then $\omega<1$, the pole moves further out in the complex-$s$ plane and for $\omega\lesssim 0.2$ its position is such that $|s_P|\gtrsim G^{-1}$, where our approach rooted in the EFT becomes clearly model dependent.